echosprint/TabularTransformer/docs/getting-started.md

 ```

 Optionally, we can split the data into training and testing sets if a testing set is not already available.
-This dataset contains a mix of numeric, categorical, and missing features. `tabular-transformer` processes the data as is, so no preprocessing is required.
+This dataset contains a mix of numerical, categorical, and missing features. `tabular-transformer` processes the data as is, so no preprocessing is required.
 Here, we split 20% of the data as the testing set and use the remaining 80% for training.

 ```python